erikdmitchell/advanced-cms/README.md

 	Added our WP Bootstrap slider to the plugin.
 Can be called via shortcode.
 Sample shortcode is part of our admin page.
 	Added the Social Media admin page ot the plugin.
 It's a seperate page from the CMS Settings page, but is still in Apperance.
 	Added sample social media function to the Social Media class.

+	Fixed a glitch where underscores (_) in post types were causing display issues.

 ### 1.0.3
  * Added an admin options page for our custom code.
 Prevents overwriting of code on updates. -- This has been postponed do to more detailed setup requirements then I thought.
  * Added admin.css for use on our options page and plugin.
  * Added a new class: AJAXMetaBoxes, that allows dynamic creation of meta fields similar to the WP Custom Fields functions. -- not fully integrated yet

 ### 1.0.2
  * Added ability to create very basic, custom widgets.
  * Removed default data from plugin.
 Will incoroprate into seperate file.